 Projects in the fourth, fifth and sixth grade computer applications courses reinforce the core applications taught in other academic disciplines such as math, science, social studies and language arts.
 This well-balanced approach to technology instruction at Pierrepont School develops a higher level of competency within students including critical thinking skills and problem solving skills, as well as fostering integrity and personal responsibility as the wealth of information on the Internet is utilized.

-The computer lab is open for student use every day before school from 7:40 – 8:10 and Monday through Thursday after school from 3:00-3:45.
+The computer lab is open for student use Tuesday through Thursday after school from 3:00- 3:45.